DerekGooding/0-bit-legend/README.md

   <img src="images/ascii-art-text-removebg-preview.png" alt="0-Bit Legend Banner">
 </p>

+# Modernization (by Derek Gooding)
+This game had so much room for improvement.
+I've upgraded things to make it more modular, readable and scalable.
+You can still play the original from epixest.
+If you'd like to manipulate or play with the codebase, here is a much cleaner solution.

 ## Description
 0-Bit Legend is a C# text based remake of Nintendo's classic [The Legend of Zelda (NES)](https://en.wikipedia.org/wiki/The_Legend_of_Zelda_(video_game)).